DJBarnes/django-adminlte2-pdq/docs/source/templates/fields.rst

 datalist
 --------

-If you would like add a datalist to a text field, you can add a ``datalist`` property with a value of dictionary with keys ``name`` and ``data``.
+If you would like to add a datalist to a text field, you can add a ``datalist`` property with a value of dictionary with keys ``name`` and ``data``.